charan223/Brain-Tumor-Segmentation-using-Topological-Loss/README.md

 You may need to edit this file to set different parameters.
 As an example for Brats 2015, after running this command, you will see a model named `model15/msnet_tc32sg_init` that is copied from `model15/msnet_tc32_20000.ckpt`.
 Then just set **start_iteration=1** and **model_pre_trained=model15/msnet_tc32sg_init** in `config15/train_tc_sg.txt`.

-## TO USE OUR TRAINING FILE, USE modified_train.py instead of train.py

 ## 4, How to test
 Similar to 'Use pre-trained models', write a configure file that is similar to `config15/test_all_class.txt` or `config17/test_all_class.txt` and